paglySalva/COMP09120_CSA/w03_lab_exercises/terraform_basics/README.md

 ## Prerequisites

-Before starting, make sure you have:
+Before starting, ensure you have completed previous steps of the lab session on Aula:

-1. **Terraform installed** - Check with `terraform version`
+- Terraform installed (check with `terraform version`)
-2. **AWS credentials configured** - Your AWS academic account credentials should be set up in `~/.aws/credentials`
+- AWS credentials configured in `~/.aws/credentials`

-## Lab Overview

-In this lab, you will:
-- Learn about Terraform providers
-- Understand how to define AWS resources
+- Access to an AWS account
-- Practice essential Terraform commands
-- Create and manage an EC2 instance

-## Step 1: Understanding the Provider Configuration
+## Step 2: Terraform providers

+Terraform implements a modular approach in its application architecture.
+The Terraform binary you have installed is the core module required to perform core Terraform functions.
+Any operation that involves invoking cloud provider APIs requires additional provider modules.

+In our case, Terraform needs to instantiate the AWS provider module to work with AWS services.
+Let's examine our provider configuration.

-Open the `provider.tf` file and examine it carefully.
-This file contains three important sections:
+Open the `provider.tf` file and examine its contents:

-### 1.1 The `terraform` Block
 ```hcl
 terraform {
   required_version = ">= 1.5.0"